songsbyarchit/meraki-demo-bridge/demo_flows/partner/state_local_gov/mg/30min.md

-[Opening]
+Hey there!
+Thanks for joining us today.
+I'm excited to walk you through a demo of Cisco Meraki's MG, especially tailored for the State And Local Government sector.

-Presenter: Hello everyone, thank you for joining us today for this Meraki MG demo specifically tailored for the State Local Gov sector.
-Today, we'll be focusing on how Meraki can address some of the key pain points that customers in this sector care about.
+Before we dive in, let me ask you: What trends or challenges are you seeing with customers in this sector?
+What do you find unique or tricky about positioning solutions in this space?

-[Pain Points]
+Great, now let's explore how Meraki MG can address some of the pain points in the State And Local Government sector.

-Presenter: Now, let's talk about some of the pain points that customers in the State Local Gov sector might be facing.
-One common pain point is the need for reliable and secure communication networks, especially in remote locations or during emergencies.
-Another pain point is the complexity and cost of managing multiple network devices across different locations.
+**Use Case 1: Remote Access**

-[Positioning Meraki]
+Let's say you have multiple offices across different locations.
+With Meraki MG, you can easily set up secure, high-performance VPN connections to ensure seamless communication between sites. **Click 'Network-wide > VPN'**.

-Presenter: This is where Meraki comes in.
-Meraki offers a cloud-managed networking solution that is easy to deploy, manage, and scale.
-With Meraki, customers can have a centralized view of their entire network, making it easier to monitor and troubleshoot issues.
-Additionally, Meraki's security features help protect sensitive data and ensure compliance with government regulations.
+**Use Case 2: Application Performance**

-[Use Case 1: Remote Office Connectivity]
+In a government setting, it's crucial to prioritize certain applications for optimal performance.
+With Meraki MG, you can easily configure Quality of Service (QoS) policies to ensure critical applications always get the bandwidth they need. **Click 'SD-WAN & Traffic Shaping > Traffic shaping'**.

-Presenter: Let's dive into a use case.
-Imagine a State Local Gov agency that has multiple remote offices spread across a large geographic area.
-With Meraki MG, they can easily set up secure communication links between their main office and remote locations, ensuring reliable connectivity for their employees. **Click 'Configure > Site-to-site VPN'** to see how easy it is to set up.
+**Use Case 3: Security**

-[Use Case 2: Emergency Response Communication]
+Security is a top priority in government networks.
+With Meraki MG, you can quickly deploy security policies and monitor threats in real-time through the dashboard. **Click 'Security > Threat protection'**.

-Presenter: Another use case could be during emergency response situations, where quick and reliable communication is crucial.
-With Meraki MG, agencies can quickly deploy temporary communication networks in affected areas, ensuring first responders can coordinate effectively. **Click 'Configure > Wireless settings'** to see how easy it is to set up a temporary network.
+Now, let's address some common questions partners might have when pitching Meraki MG in the State And Local Government sector:

-[Smart Questions]
+**Q: What are the top state and local government pain points this addresses?**

-Presenter: Now, before we wrap up, here are a few smart questions you can ask your customers to prompt discussion:
+A: Usually lack of visibility, slow troubleshooting, and complexity managing multiple sites.

-1. How do you currently manage your network across different locations, and what are some pain points you face in doing so?
+**Q: How do we best position MG during the pitch?**
-2. What are your security concerns when it comes to your communication networks, and how do you ensure compliance with government regulations?
+A: Emphasise Meraki’s ease of use, single dashboard, and fast deployment with built-in security.

-3. How do you handle communication during emergency situations, and what are some challenges you face in ensuring reliable connectivity for first responders?
+**Q: What installation or deployment concerns should we be ready for?**

-[Closing]
+A: It’s typically plug-and-play, but partners should ensure licensing is pre-applied and templates are ready.

-Presenter: Thank you for attending this demo today.
-I hope you now have a better understanding of how Meraki MG can address the pain points faced by customers in the State Local Gov sector.
-If you have any further questions or would like to learn more, please don't hesitate to reach out.
-Thank you and have a great day!
+That's a wrap!
+Meraki MG is designed to simplify network management and enhance security for State And Local Government entities.
+Let's chat more about how we can tailor this solution to meet your specific needs.